this-is-richard/podwatch/README.md

 ### First Launch

-1. Open K8s Manager
+1. Open PodWatch
 2. The app will automatically detect your kubeconfig contexts
 3. Select a context from the dropdown to start exploring your cluster
 4. Choose a namespace and browse your pods
 5. Click on any pod to view its logs

-> **Note**: K8s Manager reads your existing kubectl configuration.
+> **Note**: PodWatch reads your existing kubectl configuration.
 No additional setup required!

 ## 🎯 Use Cases